Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

 \subsubsection{Tree transformations}

-We can obtain the (up to isomorphism unique) simple reduced tree representing a given conservative minority algebra $\fA$ from any other representing tree by applying a sequence of local transformations.
-If each transformation preserves the algebra that is represented and a simple reduced tree is produced, it must be isomorphic to any other simple reduced representing tree.
-There are only two transformations that are needed.
+In this section we describe some basic ways to locally manipulate trees.
+We can obtain a simple reduced tree representing a given conservative minority algebra $\fA$ from any other representing tree by applying a sequence of local transformations.